Mark-Kramer/Case-Studies-Python/content/10/spiking-rhythms.md

 [Back to top](#top)

-### Spectral Analysis of Spiking Data <a id="spectral-analysis"></a>
+## Spectral Analysis of Spiking Data <a id="spectral-analysis"></a>

 So far, we have focused on statistical characterizations of spike trains in the time domain.
 Another approach to visualizing and describing structure in point processes focuses on estimating rhythmic (or harmonic) features of the data in the frequency domain.
-In [chapters 3](../03) and [4](../04), we discussed methods to decompose field data (or continuous valued functions and random processes) into harmonic components.
+In [modules 3](../03) and [4](../04), we discussed methods to decompose field data (or continuous valued functions and random processes) into harmonic components.
 The same type of approach can be used to decompose point processes and to determine the relative contributions to their variability attributable to each frequency.
 Point process spectral estimation provides a useful tool for spike train analysis but should be performed with care.
 On the one hand, computing spectral estimates for discrete spike train data is similar to the approaches used for continuous valued signals.
 On the other hand, the interpretation of point process spectra can differ from continuous process spectra, and blindly applying intuition from continuous spectral estimation to point process data can lead to incorrect interpretations.

-#### Point Process Spectral Theory.
+### Point Process Spectral Theory

 In this section, we develop some of the theory needed to understand and interpret spectral estimators for spiking data.
-As with the spectrum for continuous valued processes (chapter 3), the spectrum for a point process can be expressed as the Fourier transform of its autocovariance function.
+As with the spectrum for continuous valued processes ([module 3](../03/)), the spectrum for a point process can be expressed as the Fourier transform of its autocovariance function.
 In discrete time, assume we have binned the spiking activity into intervals of length $\Delta t$, and that $\Delta N_i$ represents the number of spikes fired in the $i^{th}$ interval, which is called the $i^{th}$ increment.
 The autocovariance sequence is then

 \begin{align}
 \gamma(h) &=E[(\Delta N_i - \lambda_0\Delta t)( \Delta N_{i+h} - \lambda_0\Delta t)]\\